 After the Dawn Service everyone dispersed

 Around 4am the 47 soldiers from the 1915 campaign began to arrive.
-The soldiers from the ANZAC campaign that were still alive were invited, but only these 47 came back.
+The soldiers from the ANZAC campaign that were still alive were invited, but only these 47 came back to honour their mates.
 Each of them wearing their commemorative green blazers with their medals and they were led by a soldier from today’s armed services.
 Some were frail and in wheelchairs, a couple carried oxygen bottles but nothing seemed like it would stop them coming to salute their fallen mates.
 Each digger was greeted with cheers, applause and warm wishes of “Good on ya mate” and tears from the crowd

 Then the dignitaries began to arrive.
 The Australian Prime Minister, Bob Hawke arrived first in a blaze of lights and camera flashes.
-He was followed by the New Zealand Governor General, Sir Paul Reeves and the Turkish President.
+He was followed by the New Zealand Governor General, Sir Paul Reeves and the Turkish President whose name escapes me.

-The formalities of the dawn service began in darkness.
-There were speeches by the dignitaries and the huge crowd joined in singing the hymns and national anthems of Australia and New Zealand – there could have been the Turkish anthem also but I cannot remember.
+The formalities of the dawn service began in darkness as it normally does before dawn breaks.
+There were speeches by the dignitaries and the huge crowd joined in singing the hymns and national anthems of Australia and New Zealand.
+There could have been the Turkish anthem also but I cannot remember.
 It finished with dawn breaking to the Last Post and the reciting of the ‘Ode’.

 “They shall not grow old…we will remember them, Lest we forget”.

 As the ceremony concluded, the Sphinx that protrudes from the mountain face, which the Turks used as a lookout, glared down upon us.
-The terrain was now visible – the vastness of the scrub covered cliff faces – those cliff faces that were the bane of the land.
+The terrain was now visible.
+The vastness and harshness of the scrub covered cliff faces – those cliff faces that were the bane of the land.
 Turkish soldiers, rifles in hand, were guarding these hills.
 This time though, they just wanted to have their photo taken with us.

 The Sphinx looking over us as dawn broke

-Trying to absorb everything in particular the steep terrain of the area, I could imagine Simpson walking down the hill with his donkey.
+Trying to absorb my surroundings, in particular the steep terrain of the area, I could imagine Simpson walking down the hill with his donkey.
 Were those gunshots I could hear?
-Were the distant, still apparent trenches housing men eating their bully beef or lighting cigarettes — no, they were full of travelling Aussies, Kiwis, Brits and Turkish who had come to pay their respects.
+Were the distant, still apparent trenches housing men eating their bully beef or lighting cigarettes?
+No, they were full of travelling Aussies, Kiwis, Brits and Turkish who had come to pay their respects.

-It’s surreal, the peacefulness that engulfs you, and seeing ANZAC Cove really makes you understand what the Diggers did for us.
+It was surreal, the peacefulness engulfing me and the crowd.
+Seeing ANZAC Cove really makes you understand what the Diggers did for us.
 The best tribute of all, epitomising the feeling of the area, is that of the Turkish leader Ataturk, immortalised on a stone memorial at the north face of the cove.

 “Those heroes that shed their blood and lost their lives…